Tenavi/benchmark_ocp/README.md

+This software is being developed independently of NASA.
+It is not endorsed or supported by NASA or the US government.

+---

 This software repository contains a collection of benchmark optimal feedback control problems.
 Some of these problems are described in

   * [Neural Network Optimal Feedback Control with Guaranteed Local Stability](https://doi.org/10.1109/OJCSYS.2022.3205863)